 CDX2 is a relatively sensitive and specific marker for “intestinal” adenocarcinomas.
 In the classification of (adeno-)carcinomas of the unknown primary, CDX2 is an important marker but should always be included in a panel.
 Also in order to identify the origin of neuroendocrine tumours, CDX2 is useful in a panel.

 Tonsil can be used as negative tissue control for CDX2.
 In order to monitor the specificity, no nuclear or cytoplasmic staining must be seen in endothelial cells and smooth muscle cells.
-The vast majority of lymphocytes should be negative, although weak nuclear staining reaction may be observed in a few lymphocytes.
+The vast majority of lymphocytes should be negative, although weak nuclear staining reaction may be observed in scattered lymphatic cells, as seen in this assessment.